 - Search Spring

-They provide some connector for different ecommerce platform and once connected, they will analyze all your history datas for their recommendation system, showing best products and informations based on your different customer segmentation or their purchase history, injecting the code directly in category, product page and homepage.
+They provide some connectors for different ecommerce platforms.
+Once connected, they will analyze all your history data for their recommendation system, showing the best products and information based on your different customer segmentation or purchase history, injecting the code directly in the category, product page and homepage.

 – Analyze sell-out